FreeFlarum/freeflarum.com/.github/ISSUE_TEMPLATE/extension-request.md

 __Packagist URL for extension:__

-[//]: # "https://packagist.com/... (this line is a comment, it won't be visible.
-Paste the URL under this, or remove this line)"
+[//]: # "Replace this line with the packagist URL, such as https://packagist.com/..."

 __Why should we install this extension?__